Let’s Talk About Electric Collars – Phoenix Scottsdale AZ Dog Training – Dog Trainer – Behaviorist

 Is the trainer you are considering trying to convince you that the best way to train any dog is with an electric collar?
 Are you considering getting an electric collar, or hiring a trainer that uses electric collars in their training program?
 Well, this is the article for you.
 YOU ARE PROBABLY ABOUT TO MAKE A HUGE MISTAKE, AND WASTE A TON OF MONEY.

 I NEVER recommend that someone use an electric collar as the primary and initial method for training a dog.
 I never train a dog from scratch using an electric collar, and I never will.
 And I think that you should be warned that many of the so-called “force free” / “leash free” dog trainers out there are going to try and sell you on the use of an electric collar for your puppy or adult dog.
 I have studied the use of electric collars, I have owned electric collars and I have years of experience with using electric collars on a variety of dogs for a variety of training issues, so I can speak from personal experience.
-As a general rule, I don’t use them any more.
+As a general rule, I don’t use them any more… I haven’t used one for over 10 years, and I don’t find them necessary.
 I rarely agree to work with students who want to try an electric collar, because they should be only used as recommended by the manufacturers: for advanced dogs when you’ve reached a point where you need this specialized tool for some very specific objectives, and you’ve taken the time to seriously evaluate the upside and downside of going this route and determined it is the most humane alternative training approach remaining to you.
 You need to be very far along in the training to warrant using such a training tool, and I need to see that you have the right attitude and sufficient skills before you make this transition in your training program.

 Further, NOT ALL DOGS DO WELL ON ELECTRIC COLLARS, AND FOR SOME DOGS THEY CAN’T HANDLE THEM, EVEN ON THE LOWEST SETTINGS.
 That is even true of the new ones that just use vibrations!
 People who want one as a quick fix or to punish their dogs aren’t the types of people who should be using an electric collar, in fact, they probably aren’t the type of people that should be owning or training a dog at all.
 If you are being ’sold’ by a trainer on using one on your novice dog… BEWARE!
 Shop somewhere else.